27hectormanuel/Wine-Hangover-Patched-Android16LinuxTerminal/README.md

 </code>
 </pre>

-This Command Will Guide You And Automatically Installs All Recommended Files
+This Command Will Guide You And Automatically Installs All Required Files

 Use The Command wine-hangover-menu To Enter Start Interface Again After Exit